WebberZone/contextual-related-posts/readme.txt

 * Features:
 	* New option to disable related posts on mobile devices
+	* New option to disable related posts on AMP pages

 * Enhancements:
 	* New filters `crp_thumb_alt` and `crp_thumb_title` to edit the post thumbnail alt and title tags.
 Use this to remove/replace the tags